kitos/kitos.github.io/src/_content/blog/enjoy-the-little-things_en.md

         <span key={i}>{emojiDigits[n]}</span>
       ))}
   </div>
-);
+)
 ```

-Nothing special except maybe they *key*: most of the time we [use some *id* as *key*](https://reactjs.org/docs/lists-and-keys.html#keys) and [trying to avoid using index](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318).
+Nothing special except maybe they _key_: most of the time we [use some _id_ as _key_](https://reactjs.org/docs/lists-and-keys.html#keys) and [trying to avoid using index](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318).
 But in our example index is the only thing that matters - the order of digits in numbers is important, isn't it?

 Having this small component we can already render time: